 The weight of piano keys allows players to control dynamics with greater precision and play with incredible expression.
 By that logic, if a keyboard doesn’t have authentic weighted keys, you’ll never get the best out of its sound.

-I’ve tested a wide range of keyboards and digital pianos with weighted keys to find the ones that provide the most realistic piano experience.
+After testing a wide range of keyboards and digital pianos with weighted keys, I believe that the Studiologic Numa X Piano GT offers the most realistic hammer-action keyboard to date.

-When I needed a stage piano with a realistic hammer-action keyboard, I bought Studiologic’s Numa X Piano GT.
-I recommend it to anyone who wants to perform with maximum expression and control of dynamics.
+I highly recommend this stage piano to anyone who wants to perform with maximum expression and control of dynamics.
+It’s also reasonably priced compared to its competitors.

-Alternatively, if you want that realism but prefer a digital piano console, my pick is Yamaha’s Clavinova CLP-735.
+Alternatively, if you want that realism but prefer a digital piano console, my pick is the Yamaha Clavinova CLP-835.
 It’s a sizable investment, but it’s worth every penny and as close as you get to an acoustic piano in its class.

 Contents